Waking Ashland: History

 In July and August 2005, the band supported Action Action on their headlining tour.
 On September 5, 2005, a statement on the band's website announced that Grosse and Lee had left the band due to in-band conflicts.
 Temporary touring members included drummers Joe Greenetz from Sherwood and Rob Lynch from Harris, as well as bassists Jon Sullivan from Jack's Mannequin and Trevor Sellers from Number One Gun.
 In October and November 2005, they supported the Honorary Title on their headlining tour.
 On February 8, 2006, Waking Ashland released a nine-song EP, titled Telescopes, only in Japan.
 In March 2006, they went on a brief East Coast tour with Sherwood, This Day and Age, and New Atlantic.
 They then toured the Southern states with Quietdrive and Daphne Loves Derby throughout April 2006.
 On May 22, 2006, the band signed to Immortal Records.
 The label released Telescopes in the United States on June 13, 2006.
 The Japanese release had two bonus tracks, which were acoustic versions of "October Skies" and "I Am For You" from Composure.
 While the release featured session musicians to back up Jones and Lallier, a permanent rhythm section was finally announced in a blog on the band's MySpace profile as Nate Harold and Tim Very.
 They played a few shows with My American Heart and Gatsbys American Dream.

 Part of the band's success can be attributed to their pages on MySpace and PureVolume.
-As of September 2006, Waking Ashland's songs have been played over 1.3 million times on MySpace and over 1.2 million times on PureVolume.
-Their song "I Am for You" appeared on the first MySpace Records compilation and the Drive Thru Records/PureVolume compilation, "Bands You Love, Have Heard of, and Should Know".
+As of September 2006, Waking Ashland's songs had been played over 1.3 million times on MySpace and over 1.2 million times on PureVolume.
+Their song "I Am for You" appeared on the first MySpace Records compilation and the Drive Thru Records/PureVolume compilation Bands You Love, Have Heard of, and Should Know.

 Waking Ashland's second album, The Well, was released by Immortal Records on April 17, 2007.

 On July 9, 2007, Jones announced on their MySpace page that the band had broken up, citing irreconcilable differences.
-Jones is currently working with his newly formed band We Shot the Moon, consisting of him and Trevor Faris (Drums), Nathan Miller (Guitar), Jason DeLaTorre(Guitar), and Adam Lovell (Bass).
-Jones and Lallier are also currently working on solo projects.
+Jones went on to form We Shot the Moon, consisting of him and Trevor Faris (drums), Nathan Miller (guitar), Jason DeLaTorre (guitar), and Adam Lovell (bass).
+Jones and Lallier also worked on solo projects.

 In August 2010, the band got back together to play three reunion concerts.

+Former drummer Tim Very, who went on to play in Manchester Orchestra, died on February 14, 2026.